theawless/decent-signal/examples/node/README.md

 # decent-signal-example-node

-Example for node + crypto + public key communication + local chat as a channel + party system.
+Example for node + crypto + public key communication + webtorrent-tracker as a channel + party system.

 ## Demo